 The spouse and children under 21 of H-1B visa holders are eligible for the H-4 visa.
 Those in H-4 status generally are unable to work, except in very narrow circumstances.

 There is an annual 65,000 numerical cap for H1Bs known as the “H1B cap”.
 When submitting the application, the employer must be sure that the cap is still open, i.e., the numerical limit has not been reached for the present fiscal year.
-In 2014, 2015 and 2016, the H-1B Cap was reached within the first week and USCIS had to run the H-1B Lottery.
+During the last few years, the H-1B Cap was reached within the first week and USCIS had to run the H-1B Lottery.

 This important exemption allows most professors and many researchers to take advantage of the H-1B visa category.